- Larry Charles

 Somehow director Larry Charles captures the most uncomfortable situations imaginable and manages to get his star out alive.
 Just as he did in Borat and Religulous, Charles shoots interviewees diametrically opposed to the movie’s ostensible host.
 In fact, we begin to believe that Cohen must have a death wish.
 When he tells an Al Aqsa Martyr Brigade member that Osama Bin Laden needs a makeover, you have to question how the actor ever expected to come out of that meeting alive.
 These moments cause you to writhe in your seat in fear and awe of Cohen’s unbelievably ballsy intentions, how he fearlessly puts himself at risk and yet never breaks character.

-Though it’s doubtful he’ll be able to go undercover ever again in any heavily populated city, he’ll always have plenty of material in the Deep South, where “queers” and “foreigners” either get raised eyebrows, hearty boos, or chased out of town.
-Most of the movie’s second-half takes place there.
+Though it’s doubtful he’ll be able to go undercover ever again in any densely populated city, he’ll always have plenty of material in the Deep South, where “queers” and “foreigners” either get raised eyebrows, hearty boos or chased out of town.
+Most of the movie’s second half takes place there.
 It might be unfair for Cohen to keep making a target of the South, but the production’s unrehearsed footage reveals some scary truths and speaks for itself.
-Consider when Brüno takes a hunting excursion with three camouflaged southerners lacking any sympathy for homosexuals—when their guest shows up naked at one of their tent doors at 3 a.m., confessing his clothes were eaten by a bear, the setup ceases to be funny and becomes downright dangerous.
-While the prejudices within are hilariously appalling when exposed, it’s also very sad that such intolerance exists, and yet Cohen keeps finding them below the Bible Belt…
+Consider when Brüno takes a hunting excursion with three camouflaged southerners lacking any sympathy for homosexuals—when their guest shows up naked at one of their tent doors at 3 a.m., confessing a bear ate his clothes, the setup ceases to be funny and becomes downright dangerous.
+While the prejudices within are hilariously appalling when exposed, it’s also heartbreaking that such intolerance exists, and yet Cohen keeps finding them below the Bible Belt.

 The only risk involved for Cohen, besides physical harm, remains potentially feeding the very wrong stereotypes that his movie seeks to expose and therein mock.
 Brüno is so incredibly flaming, to the point of moving beyond exaggeration and into colorful caricature, that it might go over the heads of close-minded moviegoers.
-But just like Borat, there are those who will “get” Cohen’s irony-on-top-of-irony, and there are those who will scoff as the comedian’s limitless determination—the lengths he goes for a laugh, which, unmistakably, have no limit at all.
+But just like Borat, some will appreciate Cohen’s irony-atop-of-irony, and some will scoff at the comedian’s boundless determination—the lengths he goes for a laugh, which, unmistakably, have no limit at all.

-No matter the number of laughs on the first viewing, the movie’s reliance on shock value will lessen on subsequent viewings.
+No matter the number of laughs on the first viewing, the movie’s reliance on shock value will lessen in subsequent viewings.
 Without question, Brüno will not be as successful in the American market as Borat was in 2006.
 An unfortunate prediction on my part.
 More than half the audience from our country—those who would restrict gay marriage at every turn and far too often fall back on age-old religious edicts to guide political decision-making—will avoid the movie simply because they’re anti-gay.
-But then it takes a particular kind of viewer to find a singing penis funny.
+Then again, it takes a particular kind of viewer to find a singing penis funny.